The Stolen Princess: Plot

-The two ask for help on where to find Mila so he reveals to them a magic vortex where they discover a magical place and he gives them a pea pod as a "gift".
-When they reached a cliff, a hamster suddenly steals the pod and they pursue it.
-But they realise that they are supposed to give it to him and unlock a bridge built from a dragon's skeleton.
+The two ask for help on where to find Mila and the cat reveals to them a magic vortex where they discover a magical place and he gives them a pea pod as a "gift".
+When they reach a cliff, a hamster suddenly steals the pod and they pursue it, but they realize that they are supposed to give it to him and unlock a bridge built from a dragon's skeleton.

-Meanwhile, at Shernomore's castle, Mila awakens in a bed and encounters Shernomore, who informs her of his plans to turn her to stone once he has made use of her love for Ruslan.
+Meanwhile, at Chornomor's castle, Mila awakens in a bed and encounters Chornomor, who informs her of his plans to turn her to stone once he has made use of her love for Ruslan.
 She tries to escape using the wizard's magical hat that makes the user invisible.
-Despite Shernomore casting a spell that makes all of the desserts in his castle come alive and attack Mila, she manages to defeat them.
-Whilst avoiding Shernomore, she discovers the other princesses who were kidnapped by him, and turned into stone.
+Despite Chornomor casting a spell that makes all of the desserts in his castle come alive and attack Mila, she manages to defeat them.
+Whilst avoiding Chornomor, she discovers the other princesses who were kidnapped by him, and turned into stone.

-When Ruslan and Lester arrive at the cave, they meet a strange old man who holds a staff similar to a wizard, and ask for help on where to find Finn.
-However, the old man reveals he is Finn.
-But due to him having no contact with the outside world for too long, he is too paranoid to communicate with.
+When Ruslan and Lester arrive at the cave, they meet a strange old man who holds a staff similar to a wizard, and ask for help on where to find Finn, but the old man is revealed to be Finn.
+Due to him having no contact with the outside world for too long, he is too paranoid to communicate with.
 With the help of Ruslan's plan, they pretend to be "wizards" who are casting a "spell" to lure him down.
 Finn, believing that his powers are restored, tries to stop them.
 Ruslan and the gang pretend to be dead, only for them to contain Finn.
-When they get him, Ruslan asks where to find Shernomore and how to stop him, Finn tells them that his castle is made of spiky rocks and the source of his power is in his beard, asking him to cut it off, but no one was able to do that.
-And he tells Ruslan that he needs a magic sword in order to do that.
-After asking for the directions on where to find the sword, they locate it but it is guarded by an army of skeletons and the animated head of a decapitated giant.
-The giant challenges Ruslan in exchange for the armor and sword, but Ruslan manages to defeat all of them and they go to Shernomore's castle.
+When they get him, Ruslan asks where to find Chornomor and how to stop him.
+Finn tells them that his castle is made of spiky rocks and the source of his power is in his beard, and tells him that Ruslan needs a magic sword to cut his beard.
+After asking for the directions on where to find the sword, they locate it but it is guarded by an army of skeletons and the animated head of a giant.
+The giant challenges Ruslan in exchange for the armor and sword, but Ruslan manages to defeat all of them and they go to Chornomor's castle.